I get this questions occasionally from people who follow me on my YouTube channel or who found me from the Shotcut video editor website.

 Once you get past some that, HitFilm Express is more capable than Shotcut, Filmora 9 or PowerDirector.
 I use it because it does what I want.
 Here’s a short tutorial on HitFilm Express.

 You can upgrade to more advance video editor later.
 Otherwise you may find creating a single video a frustrating experience.
-Been there, done that.

 The concepts of editing a video can transfer over to other video editor although the features, user interface etc is usually quite different.